mjabubakar22/Monewmetrics/_pages/about.md

 Statistics & Probability: I explore a wide range of statistical concepts, I cover foundational topics like data location and dispersion measures and will cover more advanced principles, such as regression assumptions and their applications.

-Financial Analysis: Through [SeekingAlpha](https://seekingalpha.com/user/52414763/instablogs), I conduct comprehensive financial analysis on companies, both quantitatively and qualitatively.
-This includes 3-statement financial modeling, scenario and sensitivity analysis, DCF valuation, and deeper insights into business models, competitive advantages, industry trends, and market positioning.
+Financial Analysis: Through my [LinkedIn](https://www.linkedin.com/in/mbarak-abubakar/recent-activity/articles/) or [SeekingAlpha](https://seekingalpha.com/user/52414763/instablogs),I post comprehensive financial analysis on companies, both quantitatively and qualitatively.
+This includes 3-statement financial modeling, scenario and sensitivity analysis, DCF valuation, and deeper insights into business models, competitive advantages, industry trends, market positioning and more.